axaq/traviso-website/blog/_posts/2015-03-15-engine-configuration.md

 <!--more-->

-`mapDataPath` is the only required component which specifies the path to the XML file that defines map data.
+`mapDataPath` is the only required component which specifies the path to the JSON file that defines map data.

 `assetsToLoad` is an array of paths to the assets that are desired to be loaded by traviso.
 No need to use this if your assets are already loaded to PIXI cache.